try-supernova/developer-learn/docs/guide/design/index.md

 title: Extensible Design
 ---

-Extensible Design is a brand new Pluto-based design language.
+Extensible Design is a design language for Pluto.
 # About

-Extensible Design prioritizes flexibility and future-proofing.
+Extensible Design is a design system based on [BlueprintUI](https://blueprintui.dev/) that prioritizes flexibility and future-proofing.
 It emphasizes building a system that can readily adapt and grow.
 This allows Pluto to seamlessly integrate new features and functionalities without major reworks.
 By breaking down functionalities into well-defined modules, extensibility fosters independent development and easier integration of third-party plugins, fostering a vibrant ecosystem around Pluto.